CheapMeow/hexo_blog/source/_posts/2024-01-10-fluid_simulation_for_computer_graphics_reading_note.md

 1. From the particles, construct the level set for the liquid.

-2. Transfer velocity (and any other additional state) from particles to the grid, and extrapolate from known grid values to at least one grid cell around the fluid, giving a preliminary velocity field $$u^*$$
+2. Transfer velocity (and any other additional state) from particles to the grid, and extrapolate from known grid values to at least one grid cell around the fluid, giving a preliminary velocity field $u^*$

 3. Add body forces such as gravity or artistic controls to the velocity field.

 4. Construct solid level sets and solid velocity fields.

-5. Solve for and apply pressure to get a divergence-free velocity $$u^{n+1}$$ that respects the solid boundaries.
+5. Solve for and apply pressure to get a divergence-free velocity $u^{n+1}$ that respects the solid boundaries.

-6. Update particle velocities by interpolating the grid update $$u^{n+1} - u^*$$ to add to the existing particle velocities (FLIP), or simply interpolating the grid velocity (PIC), or a mix thereof.
+6. Update particle velocities by interpolating the grid update $u^{n+1} - u^*$ to add to the existing particle velocities (FLIP), or simply interpolating the grid velocity (PIC), or a mix thereof.

-7. Advect the particles through the divergence-free velocity field $$u^{n+1}$$
+7. Advect the particles through the divergence-free velocity field $u^{n+1}$

 > The final step should be advecting the particels through particles velocity?
 Instead of divergence-free velocity in grid?
-Or the "divergence-free velocity $$u^{n+1}$$" means velocity in particles?
+Or the "divergence-free velocity $u^{n+1}$" means velocity in particles?

 #### Why we need More Accurate Pressure Solves: Voxelized Surface